Dorian8013/algo/docs/deploy-from-docker.md

 ## Security Considerations

-Using Docker is largely no different from running Algo yourself, with a couple of notable exceptions: we run as root within the container, and you're retrieving your content from Docker Hub.
+Using Docker is largely no different from running rAlgo yourself, with a couple of notable exceptions: we run as root within the container, and you're retrieving your content from Docker Hub.

 To work around the limitations of bind mounts in docker, we have to run as root within the container.
 To mitigate concerns around doing this, we pass the `--cap-drop=all` parameter to `docker run`, which effectively removes all privileges from the root account, reducing it to a generic user account that happens to have a userid of 0.
 Further steps can be taken by applying `seccomp` profiles to the container; this is being considered as a future improvement.